By Carin Smit, President and Owner of The Vansmith

 Vans deliver advantages RVs can't match:

-More Stealth-Friendly: Park overnight in more places.
+More Low-Key Friendly: Park for the night in more places.
 Blend into parking lots.
 Access areas where RVs aren't welcome.

-Easier to Drive: Normal vehicle height and width.
+Easier to Drive: Normal car height and width.
 Regular parking spaces work.
-Drive-throughs accommodate you.
+Drive-throughs fit you.

-Better Fuel Economy: Sprinters average 18-20 MPG.
-Class C RVs get 8-12 MPG.
+Better Fuel Use: Sprinters get 18-20 MPG on average.
+Class C RVs get 8-12 MPG (RVIA).
 Class A motorhomes often struggle to reach 8 MPG.

-Lower Operating Costs: Cheaper insurance, maintenance, and tolls.
+Lower Running Costs: Cheaper insurance, upkeep, and tolls.
 Many campgrounds charge less for vans than RVs.

 Vans vs. Buses